jlogan03/jlogan03.github.io/docs/interpn.markdown

 workfloads for interpolators typically rely on forward differences that make many function calls with a small number of inputs.

-Similarly, in electricala, fluid, or thermal simulation, sim times are often bound to overhead from making many calls for a small number of outputs from real-material property data tables through an interface such as CoolProp, and this is compounded for optimization through such simulations.
+Similarly, in electrical, fluid, or thermal simulation, sim times are often bound to overhead from making many calls for a small number of outputs from real-material property data tables through an interface such as CoolProp, and this is compounded for optimization through such simulations.